Ian MacGregor: British Steel

 In 1979, the Conservative government of Margaret Thatcher came to power and embarked, at first tentatively, on the radical programme of industrial restructuring that would come to be known as Thatcherism.
 Secretary of State for Industry Sir Keith Joseph recognised MacGregor as an instinctive supporter and potential implementer of the programme.
 Joseph appointed MacGregor chairman of the nationalised British Steel Corporation in 1980, the British government paying Lazard's a £1.8 million settlement.
 Such a use of government funds, coupled with MacGregor's lack of reputation in Britain led to an outcry in the House of Commons.

 His tenure at British Steel was controversial.
 On his appointment, British Steel employed 166,000 staff and produced 14 million tons of steel annually at a loss of £1.8 billion.
 MacGregor was remorseless in his programme of plant closures and redundancies.
 A few of the redundancies were voluntary but were made against a background of mounting unemployment in the UK and damaged many traditional steel-working communities.
 By 1983, there were only 71,000 staff with losses stemmed to £256 million.
 The company was now moving towards profitability and would be in the vanguard of the Thatcher government's programme of privatisation.

 National Coal Board

 His next role was as head of the National Coal Board (NCB), approved in person by Thatcher.
 The appointment, announced on 28 March 1983, was greeted with considerable disdain by the National Union of Mineworkers, in particular its president Arthur Scargill.
 Scargill was concerned at MacGregor's uncompromising business methods, branding MacGregor "the American butcher of British industry."
 MacGregor replied that he was "a plastic surgeon" whose job was to "try to rebuild damaged features."
-He provoked Yorkshire miners by telling them that they were less productive than women miners in the US.
+There was also criticism that at the age of 70 MacGregor was too old for the enormity of the task.